manuelbieri/manuelbieri.github.io/sources.md

 #### Content

-The timeline is originally created by Nils Wittler, here you can find the [source code](https://codepen.io/NilsWe/pen/Axdozd).
-The rest of the content (excluding icons and frameworks) is created by myself.
+The content (excluding icons and frameworks) is created by myself.

 <br>